ATTR Cardiomyopathy

 Transthyretin amyloid (ATTR)-cardiomyopathy is an age-associated disease of the heart characterized by intramyocardial deposition of misfolded and aggregated transthyretin.
 The accumulation of amyloid results in increased ventricular wall thickness and severely impacts heart function and survival.
 The disease manifests predominantly in men ≥ 60 years of age and can be diagnosed using echocardiography, scintigraphy and biopsies.
 The prevalence of the disease is currently unknown despite the fact that diagnosis tools are widely accessible.
 It is estimated that today only 1% or less of the patients are being diagnosed.

 Using Neurimmune’s Reverse Translational Medicine technology, we performed high-throughput immune repertoire analyses of healthy elderly subjects for ATTR-reactive B-cell memory.
-We selected NI006, a recombinant human monoclonal IgG1 antibody that exclusively targets with high affinity the disease-associated amyloid conformation but not physiological forms of transthyretin.
-NI006 targets both wild-type ATTR as well as ATTR mutants that are linked to hereditary forms of ATTR cardiomyopathy and ATTR polyneuropathy.
-NI006 induces the clearance of pathological ATTR in preclinical models.
-Currently, NI006 is in Phase 1 clinical development in ATTR cardiomyopathy patients.
-Safety, tolerability, pharmacology, and efficacy at 12 months of NI006 treatment in ascending doses are being investigated.
+We selected cliramitug (formerly ALXN2220, NI006), a recombinant human monoclonal IgG1 antibody that exclusively targets with high affinity the disease-associated amyloid conformation but not physiological forms of transthyretin.
+Cliramitug targets both wild-type ATTR as well as ATTR mutants that are linked to hereditary forms of ATTR cardiomyopathy and ATTR polyneuropathy.
+Cliramitug induces the clearance of pathological ATTR in preclinical models.

-In 2022, Neurimmune entered into an exclusive global collaboration and license agreement with Alexion, AstraZeneca’s Rare Disease group, for NI006.
-Neurimmune will continue to be responsible for completion of the current Phase 1 clinical trial on behalf of Alexion, and Alexion will pay certain trial costs.
-Following the Phase 1 trial, Alexion will be responsible for further clinical development, manufacturing, and commercialization.
+In 2022, Neurimmune entered into an exclusive global collaboration and license agreement with Alexion, AstraZeneca Rare Disease for cliramitug.
+Neurimmune is responsible for the Phase 1 study (NI006-101) and the Phase 2 follow-on study (NI006-102, EXCEL), on behalf of Alexion.
+Alexion is responsible for further clinical development, manufacturing, and commercialization of cliramitug, including the ongoing DEPLETRR-CM Phase III trial to evaluate the safety and efficacy of cliratmitug in adults with ATTR-CM.

 Quote